 Your website’s navigation bar is often the first touchpoint your visitors interact with to guide them to specific products or categories.
 So it’s crucial to ensure your navigation bar is as helpful and engaging as possible.
 An uninspiring or frustrating navigation experience could result in site abandonment and high bounce rates.

-Successful brands use their drop-down space wisely by adding dynamic, personalized content that showcases product recommendations, special offers, and more to help visitors discover the best their website has to offer.
+Successful brands use their drop-down space wisely by adding dynamic content that showcases product recommendations, special offers, and more to help visitors discover the best their website has to offer.

 Here are 7 real-life examples of dynamic content navigation bars that we think really hit the mark (plus, 4 bonus examples to up your navigation bar game).